 Your clinician may also explain to you that your problem is all about inflammation or “itis.”
 The squeeze of the impingement on your shoulder’s soft tissue is causing wear and tear friction and inflammation on your shoulder tendons, the rotator cuff tendinitis they suspect, and the bursa, the bursitis they suspect.

 If you are reading this article you have probably reviewed many articles which line up the symptoms and treatment of Shoulder impingement syndrome for its readers.
 Most of the articles will repeat the same primary symptoms and the same primary treatment course, rest and anti-inflammatory medication.
 If you are here reading this article it is very likely that the conservative care primary treatment course is not working for you.

 What if you have already rested and tried to alleviate your problem with anti-inflammatories and painkillers and you still have a problem?
 Now what?

 If you are like our patients:

-- You are likely concerned that your shoulder problem that is already making doing your physically demanding job difficult at best, will eventually progress to making it impossible to do your job.
+- You are likely concerned that your shoulder problem that is already making doing your physically demanding job difficult at best or playing your sport, will eventually progress to making it impossible to do your job.
 Shoulder impingement syndrome can lead to rotator cuff tears and surgery.

 - You are an athlete, a swimmer, an athlete that throws a ball, any one who plays a sport with your hands over your head you maybe wondering how much more time are you going to lose?